Cathedral of the Immaculate Conception (Albany, New York): History

-The cathedral was built as much for social reasons as the practical needs of the church in an area where its presence had previously been minimal.
+Immaculate Conception Cathedral was built as much for social reasons as the practical needs of the church in an area where its presence had previously been minimal.
 It took the latter half of the 19th century to complete, and was only consecrated on its 50th anniversary.
-The building suffered from neglect in the 20th century, and was extensively restored at the beginning of the 21st.
+The building suffered from deferred maintenance during the middle of the 20th century, requiring an extensive renovation in the early 21st century.